Knowledge Hub

 Stepped rent reviews

 Stepped rents are the easiest and cheapest type of rent review, the rent is not so much reviewed as increased by a pre-agreed amount on set dates during the lease term.
-It bears no relationship to the actual value of money and almost inevitably one party will be paying too much or receiving too little for the lease by the time it ends, so it is best used for really short leases of no more than 2 or 3 years.
+It has no relationship to the actual value of money and almost inevitably one party will be paying too much or receiving too little for the lease by the time it ends, so it is best used for short leases of no more than 2 or 3 years.

 Stepped rents can have unintended effects.
-For example, if a rent at £1.00 a year were to double every year then within 20 years the annual rent would be over £1 million, far above any likely rate of inflation.
+For example, if a rent at £1.00 a year were to double every year, then within 20 years the annual rent would be over £1 million, far above any likely rate of inflation.
 Although the courts have shown some willingness to try to limit these types of clauses, they will not intervene just because a tenant has struck a bad bargain.
 When offered a stepped rent it is always worth working through the figures to calculate just what the clause will do in practice.

 Turnover rent reviews

-Turnover rent reviews allow a landlord to benefit from the tenant’s success.
+Turnover rent allow a landlord to benefit from the tenant’s success.
 It is rare that a tenant occupies purely under a turnover rent.
-Generally, the landlord will agree a lower basic rent on the basis that they will then also be entitled to part of the turnover of the tenant.
+Generally, the landlord will agree to lower basic rent on the basis that they will then also be entitled to part of the turnover of the tenant.

 From a landlord’s perspective, it will want to ensure that all of the turnover the tenant receives is included in the calculation.
-This means it is important that the landlord considers all of the different means of turnover that the tenant receives (such as online bookings) to ensure that they are included within the calculations.
+This means it is important that the landlord considers all of the different means of turnover that the tenant receives (such as online bookings) to ensure that they are included in the calculations.
 There should also be provisions in the lease allowing the landlord to insist on all receipts and accounts are provided by the tenant to the landlord so it can check for itself what the turnover is.
 The landlord will also want to make sure that provisions are included to prevent the tenant from simply not operating for long periods, which would result in a low rent being paid.

 From a tenant’s perspective, if it operates from more than one property, it will need to ensure that the turnover from the particular property in question is easily ascertainable.
 Otherwise, the landlord may seek to inflate the turnover figures based on other sites.
 The tenant will also want to consider what will happen if it can’t trade or use the property for prolonged periods of time.